Public Access allows you to:

 Anyone can make representations on planning grounds for or against the proposal, but they are required to do this in writing.
 Representations should be received within 21 days of the date of the notification letter, site notice or press advertisement.
 The council can make a decision on the application following this 21 day period.
-If representations are received after 21 days but before the date a decision is made then they will be taken into account.
+If representations are received after 21 days but before the date the case officer has submitted their report / recommendation for review by a senior officer, they will be taken into account.

-Comments can be submitted or you can check the progress of an application online via Public Access.
+Comments can be submitted or you can check the progress of an application online via the Public Register.

 Alternatively you can send your comments in writing to the address below quoting the application number and address of the site to which the application relates.